 Don't forget to follow up with a double shampoo to reduce buildup and prevent limp strands.

 DIY Mask #4: Honey and Olive Oil Treatment

-The moisturizing combo of honey and olive oil nourishes damaged hair, and as an added bonus, it’s great for treating a dry scalp and boosting shine, says Brown.
-Her recipe is simple:
+The moisturizing combo of honey and olive oil nourishes damaged hair.
+As an added bonus, it’s “great for treating a dry scalp and boosting shine,” says Brown.

-- Leave it on for 20 to 30 minutes, rinse, and then wash your hair with a moisturizing shampoo to remove any residue.
+Mix three tablespoons of olive oil with two tablespoons of raw honey.
+Apply the mixture to shampooed hair and leave it in for 20 to 30 minutes.
+Rinse it out and then wash your hair with a moisturizing shampoo to remove any residue.

 Now that you know how to make hair masks at home, learn how to stop split ends in their tracks.